gakiwate/SpiderRDAP/README.md

 # SpiderRDAP

-RDAP at Scale
+RDAP at Scale.
+This RDAP crawler was designed for research at UC San Diego.

-This RDAP crawler was designed for research at UCSD.
+If you use SpiderRDAP, I would love to hear at gakiwate - at - cs.ucsd.edu.

 ## Installation